 - Your data security controls could not stop the most trivial of malware outbreaks, employee errors, or cyber attacks

-So, assuming you’ve made at least some effort to:
+So, assuming you’ve made at least some

 - ‘legalise’ your personal data processing (with consent, contractual obligation, legitimate interest etc.);